 Everywhere I look these days I see Thanksgiving recipes, and for people like myself who like to try at least one new recipe every year, narrowing down your choices can be a challenge.
 I want to give you lots of options, so in this post I'm sharing ten favorite deliciously healthy green vegetable recipes I think are perfect for Thanksgiving.
 Every Thanksgiving dinner needs plenty of green vegetables to balance out all those less diet-friendly choices, right?

-A few of these recipes are long-time favorites, so forgive the older photos but I can assure you that every recipe here is a winner.
-All these recipes are Phase One, Gluten-Free, Low-Carb, Meatless, and several of them Can be Paleo.
+A few of these recipes are long-time favorites, and I can assure you that every recipe here is a winner.
 Hope you enjoy at least one of these on the Thanksgiving table!
-(And if you want more ideas for Thanksgiving, here are all the Thanksgiving Recipes in one spot.)
+(And if you want more ideas for Thanksgiving, here are all the Carb-Conscious Thanksgiving Recipes in one spot.)

-I absolutely adore this recipe for Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts, even though this close-up photo style isn't my favorite any more!
+I absolutely adore this recipe for Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts, and I've made this over and over.
 This is the recipe that got me to reconsider brussels sprouts, and now I love them when they're roasted or pan-fried.

 The brussels sprouts recipe I'm currently swooning over is this Roasted Brussels Sprouts with Avocado and Pecans.
 If you like all three of those ingredients, you can't go wrong with this recipe.
 My family has a few brussels sprouts avoiders, but I'm going to make this for the few of us who love them.(More for us!)

 I've also made these Garlic-Roasted Green Beans with Shallots and Almonds several times for Thanksgiving.
 Don't skip the shallots because the crispy roasted shallots are what makes this special.